howerj/forth-cpu/readme.md

 	VRDO: VGA RAM Data Output

 #### iPs2

+This register contains the interface to the PS/2 keyboard.
+If PS2N is set then an ASCII character is present in ACHR.
+Both PS2N and ACHR will be cleared.

 	*-------------------------------------------------------------------------------*
 	| 15 | 14 | 13 | 12 | 11 | 10 |  9 |  8 |  7 |  6 |  5 |  4 |  3 |  2 |  1 |  0 |